alishahussain/alisha2025/README.md

 - GitHub uses `Jekyll` to transform your markdown and HTML content into static websites and blogs.
 [Jekyll](https://jekyllrb.com/).
 - A Linux shell is required to work with this project integration with GitHub Pages, GitHub and VSCode.
 Ubuntu is the preferred shell, though MacOS shell is supported as well.
 There will be some key setup scripts that follow in the README.
 - Visual Studio Code is the Nighthawk Pages author's preferred code editor and extensible development environment.
 VSCode has a rich ecosystem of developer extensions that ease working with GitHub Pages, GitHub, and many programming languages.
 Setting up VSCode and extensions will be elaborated upon in this document.
 - An anatomy section in this README will describe GitHub Pages and conventions that are used to organize content and files.
-This includes file names, key coding files, metadata tagging of blogs, styling tooling for blogs, etc.
+This includes file names, key coding files, metadata tagging of , styling tooling for blogs, etc.

 ### Development Environment Setup